devennn/devennn.github.io/about.md

   - Team Lead to build AI testing pipelines
   - Work with Intel labs to perform AI testing and optimization on hardware owned by Intel and competitors

-- AI Engineer - [Skymind Malaysia]
+- AI Engineer - Skymind
   - Team lead and system design for data labelling software.
 Responsible for product roadmap.
   - Develop and Optimize various AI models for customer projects. eg: Facial Detection, Segmentation
   - Plan & Execute the development of OCR models